Skip to Content

 Tronic has been providing market-leading ultra-high reliability electrical power and data connection systems for most the severe environment applications for over 30 years.

-The new facility will create many new jobs in the local area with the potential for hundreds more in the supply chain.
+The new facility will create 1000 new jobs in the local area with the potential for hundreds more in the supply chain.
 New jobs will cover all aspects that a modern assembly facility demands, from shop floor, to engineering, to project management.

 Domestic and industrial distribution boards are manufactured at our Wythenshawe site.